yanmarques/lincable/README.md

 ```

 Now we add the formatter class to lincable configuration.
-First thing, you must understand how a formatter work and what the parser function in [parsers and formatters](#parsers-and-formatters).
-Now you know, we add the formatter to the default package parser, the `ColonParser`.
+Now we add the formatter to the default package parser, the `ColonParser`.

 ```php
 return [
     ...